fbpx

 • Technical designers include screenshots or video clips of a feature in action to demonstrate their scripting indirectly, along with a description of how they built it.

 • Narrative designers can list barks (shouted lines) and descriptions of environmental context for artists and designers, along with slightly longer narrative samples.
-Here is an example of narrative design portfolio.
+Here is a narrative design portfolio guide by Blizzard narrative designer Nathan Scott.

 • Character designers feature concept art and final designs that highlight the most important and unique qualities of a character’s visual design.